 As we just alluded to, CBD affects the way THC works within the body.
 By reducing THC’s ability to bind to and stimulate the CB1 receptor, CBD seems to ‘turn down’ the psychotropic effects of THC.

-In this way, CBD can counteract the negative effects of THC consumption such as anxiety, paranoia and short-term memory impairment.
-This is why many people are now using CBD products or high-CBD strains of cannabis to manage the usually intense ‘high’ caused by THC.
+In this way, CBD can counteract the negative effects of THC, this is why many people are now using CBD products or high-CBD strains of cannabis to manage the usually intense ‘high’ caused by THC.

 Here is where another big difference between CBD and THC lies.
 Put simply, in much of the world, CBD (depending on its source) is legal, while THC is not.

 In the U.S., not listed under the Controlled Substances Act so it is legally available providing it is derived from imported, legally-grown hemp (which is low-THC cannabis traditionally grown for industrial purposes).

 THC, meanwhile, is listed in the Controlled Substances Act and, therefore, is prohibited under federal law.
 However, at last count, 29 U.S. states and Washington D.C. have passed various laws that allow high-THC cannabis to be used medicinally.
 Nine of those states and Washington D.C. have gone a step further and legalized the recreational use of high-THC cannabis.

 In Europe, CBD is legal in every country.
 They are some way behind the U.S. in terms of high-THC cannabis legalization, however, with only a handful allowing medicinal use.
 Nowhere in Europe is high-THC cannabis legal to consume recreationally, although it is tolerated in the Netherlands and the cannabis clubs of Spain.

 So there you have it.
 While CBD and THC are the two cannabis compounds that get the most attention, they provide rather different effects.
 Having said that, both offer profound therapeutic value in their own right.